| |

 Blue Lagoon Vs Sky Lagoon: The Differences

-Now for the differences between the two lagoons in Iceland, and let me tell you from first hand experience, they are VERY different!
+Now for the differences between the two lagoons in Iceland.
+And from first hand experience, they are VERY different!

 Deal Breaker Differences…

-These differences between the Blue Lagoon and Sky Lagoon in Iceland might be what makes the choice of which one you visit for you!
+These differences between the Blue Lagoon and Sky Lagoon in Iceland might be what makes the choice of which one you visit!

 Are You Traveling With Kids?

-This also means you’ll have quite a different experience at each lagoon.
+This also means you’ll have quite different experiences at each lagoon.
 If you are interested in a kid free zone, you should probably go to the Sky Lagoon.

 That being said, there were still some teenagers at the Sky Lagoon when we visited who were loud and annoying.
 So you can’t expect a completely adult only experience, but it was definitely A LOT more relaxing than the Blue Lagoon in Iceland.